-Even if diagnostic techniques have received a significant impulse in the last years, particularly at JET, thermonuclear plasmas, being delicate ionised gases at tens or hundreds of million degrees, remain difficult to access for measurement.
-Large nuclear fusion experiments therefore present a remarkable interpretation problem of the available information, since the internal parameters, like temperature and purity, must be derived from quantities, like radiation and escaping particles, detected outside the plasma.
+Even if diagnostics have received a significant impulse in the last years, particularly at JET, thermonuclear plasmas, being delicate ionised gases at tens or hundreds of million degrees, remain difficult to access for measurement.
+Large nuclear fusion experiments therefore present a remarkable interpretation problem, since the internal parameters, like temperature and purity, must be derived from quantities, like radiation and escaping particles, detected outside the plasma.
 This leads to complex processes of inference, which sometimes have to rely on sophisticated physics models and complex inversion algorithms, to provide a good estimate of the physical quantities of interest from the available external measurements.
 In this framework, another aspect of the data processing, which is undergoing a fundamental methodological revision in the field of fusion, is the extraction of physical information from measurements and its validation.
-To associate error bars to the diagnostic signals and derive better estimates of the physical parameters needed to analyse the experiments, the general approach of 'Bayesian Probability Theory' is proving very powerful.
+To associate error bars to the diagnostic signals and to derive better estimates of the physical parameters needed to analyse the experiments, the general approach of 'Bayesian Probability Theory' is proving very powerful.
 Based on Bayes theorem, it constitutes now a solid and coherent methodology [4] that can be applied to a series of different problems, ranging from error bar determination to theory falsification.
-Up to now at JET the most successful efforts have concentrated on the problem of treating in a unified way all uncertainties in the measurements, from the statistical fluctuations to the systematic errors and model imperfections.
-First promising results have been obtained in the determination of various quantities, which are measured with independent measuring techniques, like the electron temperature, the electron density and the plasma purity (Z{eff}).
+Up to now at JET the most successful efforts have concentrated on the problem of treating, in a unified way, all uncertainties in the measurements, from the statistical fluctuations to the systematic errors and model imperfections.
+First promising, even if preliminary, results have been obtained in the determination of various quantities, which are measured with independent diagnostic techniques, like the electron temperature, the electron density and the plasma purity (Zeff).
 At a more fundamental level and on a longer time scale, it is planned to apply Bayesian statistics at JET to attack in a systematic way the more general issue of diagnostic integration.
-The basic idea would consist of integrating the signals of a comprehensive set of diagnostics in a global Bayesian estimator and from this reach a more comprehensive understanding of the internal state of fusion plasmas, as inferred from measurements with minimum recourse to hypotheses and models.
+The basic idea would consist of including the signals of a comprehensive set of diagnostics in a global Bayesian estimator and from this reach a more comprehensive understanding of the internal state of fusion plasmas, as inferred directly from the measurements, with minimum recourse to hypotheses and models.
 This programme will require a reformulation of the inference problem for each individual diagnostic as a Bayesian inference on a common unknown physics 'state'.
 At the core of this strategy is a new inversion method, Bayesian current tomography [5], to determine the internal magnetic topology directly from the magnetic measurements.
 This is certainly the first step in the process since the configuration of the magnetic fields provides the natural coordinate systems in which to interpret the data of all the other measurements.
+An example of the reconstructed magnetic fields at JET using the signals of the magnetic pickup coils, without any hypothesis about the equilibrium, is shown in fig.2.